Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab04-rag/use-own-data.md

 1. In a web browser, open the [Microsoft Foundry portal](https://ai.azure.com) at `https://ai.azure.com` to start building; signing in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in.

-1. If it is not already enabled, in the tool bar at the top of the page, enable the **New Foundry** option.
-Then, if prompted, create a new project with a unique name; expanding the **Advanced options** area to specify the following settings for your project:
-    - **Foundry resource**: *Use the default name for your resource (usually {project_name}-resource)*
-    - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create or select a resource group*
-    - **Region**: Select any of the **AI Foundry recommended** regions in **[this list](https://learn.microsoft.com/azure/foundry/openai/how-to/responses#region-availability)**{:target="_blank"}

-1. Wait for your project to be created.
-Then view its home page.
+1.Locate the project that is created already with name - **hakunamtata1**

+1. Click on the project to access the project.

 ## Deploy a model

-Next, let's deploy a model that you'll use in your chat application.
+Next, let's verify the deployed model that you'll use in your chat application.

-1. Now you're ready to explore models.
-On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.
-1. In the model catalog, search for `gpt-5.2`.
-1. Review the model card, and then deploy it using the default settings.
-1. When the model has been deployed, it will open in the model playground.
+1. Once the Microsoft Foundry project is open, locate the Playgrounds section and open the chat playground.
+Verify that the **gpt-5.4-mini** model is auto-selected.

 ## Experiment with tools in the playground